 Tooth Coloured Composites

-Gold was once a very popular way to fill a tooth cavity, yet it is very expensive when compared to other materials.
-Of course, you have the benefit if always having some gold on your person, and there was a time when people had gold teeth fillings for that very reason.
-Most dentists today use a composite tooth coloured filling, as it is safe, and invisible, while also standing the test of time, and with no harmful effects, a composite filling can stay in place for life.
+Gold was once a very popular way to fill a tooth cavity; yet it is very expensive when compared to other materials.
+Of course, you have the benefit of always having some gold on your person.
+And there was a time when people had gold teeth fillings for that very reason.
+Most dentists today use a composite tooth coloured filling, as it is safe, and invisible; while also standing the test of time, and with no harmful effects, a composite filling can stay in place for life.

-If your dentist recommends a filling, he or she would give you their professional opinion on the best type of filling.
-The treatment is usually completed within 30 minutes, and the dentist would decide whether or not you need a local anaesthetic.
+If your dentist recommends a filling, he or she would give you their professional opinion on the best type.
+The treatment is usually completed within 30 minutes; and the dentist would decide whether or not you need a local anaesthetic.
 Some cavities are deep and the dentist would recommend a local anaesthetic if he or she thought there was a chance of hitting a nerve.

 Tooth decay can strike at any age, yet it is most common in children, which is why every parent should try to limit the amount of sugar their child consumes.
 A sugary diet greatly increases the risk of tooth decay, so look to cut out soft drinks and foods that contain high levels of sugar.
 In the event you can feel the beginnings of a cavity, you should make an appointment to see your regular dentist as soon as possible, and with prompt treatment, the cavity can be filled, thus preventing further decay.